zackbatist/open-archaeo/README.md

 - ahb108 / rcarbon / [GitHub](https://github.com/ahb108/rcarbon) / [CRAN]() - Methods for calibrating and analysing radiocarbon dates
 - iosa/ IOSACal / [GitLab](https://gitlab.com/iosa/iosacal) / [BitBucket](https://bitbucket.org/iosa/iosacal) / [Website](http://c14.iosa.it/en/latest/) - IOSACal is an open source tool for radiocarbon calibration
 - paleolimbot / carbon14 / [GitHub](https://github.com/paleolimbot/carbon14) - The goal of carbon14 is to provide a tidy interface to radiocarbon dating, to promote its inclusion in reproducible manuscripts
+- demjanp / clustering_14C / [GitHub](https://github.com/demjanp/clustering_14C) - A python implementation of the method of clustering radiocarbon dates in order to determine whether they represent separate events, or phases in time

 ### Geophysics